saminaqazi123456/neighbor_connect/README.md

 ### Description

-App is designed to connect neighbors based on interest categories.
-New user signs up, enters their profile details including the physical address, category preferences and search radius.
-Posts matching those choices will be displayed on Home Screen.
+App "neighbor_connect" is designed to connect neighbors based on interest categories.
+New user signs up, enters their profile details including their zip code and category preferences.
+Category examples can be cooking, pets, sports, etc. Posts matching those choices will be displayed on Home Screen.
 The user can search existing posts and create new posts.

 ### Walkthrough